top of page

 AYDA

 Ayda envisions a lunar habitat for four food scientists on a four-month mission to the Moon.
-The project’s core innovation is a circular food system that aims to reduce supply loads
+The project’s core innovation is a circular food system that aims to reduce supply loads and reimagines the cooking experience on the moon to support astronaut's psychological and physical health.

 Team